Making Sense of P2P Lending

 However, banks have become rather mechanistic when it comes to credit scores.
 Credit scoring has become a cookie-cutter, one size fits all approach that ignores many other salient information about a borrower.
 A borrower’s profile in the larger community such as awards, endorsements, brand, ethics and social responsibility can be assessed and should be taken into consideration.
 These “softer” qualitative aspects give much more insights than naive credit scores alone on a borrower’s reputation and trustworthiness.
-Credit scores and financial ratios are just subsets of a company’s personality.
+Credit scores and financial ratios are just is it safe to buy accutane online subsets of a company’s personality.

 This is where p2p lending can make a difference in this age of connectivity.
 Traditional bankers have no time to assess the other parts and find it too painful (read unprofitable) to lengthen the discovery process for small loans.
 They make do with the minimum and brandish “take it or leave it” propositions for the small borrowers.
 A new breed of lenders – p2p lenders, can do a better job in enhancing information discovery with collective wisdom, and rehash the status quo towards a more inclusive financial system that could benefit many.